 What are your next plans for the future?

 Some roots are from NLP, the rest is based on the experience and knowledge I have collected over the last few years, and energetics.
-We opened the doors to this programme for the first time this January and we already have 50 women going through the programme.

 The basis of success